onato/nz-flora-fauna/docs/_pages/plants/trees/trees-native/androstoma-empetrifolia-mountain-mikimiki.md

   width: 800
   height: 600
   path: "/image_files/0000/0007/5964/Androstoma_empetrifolia.JPG"
-permalink: plants/trees/trees-native/androstoma_empetrifolia.html
+permalink: plants/trees/trees-native/androstoma_empetrifolium.html
 layout: page
 title: Androstoma empetrifolia (Mountain Mikimiki)

 ---
 Androstoma empetrifolia is a New Zealand straggly native prostrate shrub forming patches up to ± 6 dm.
 Diam.
-It has slender wiry branches up to 40cm long and very slender hairy branchlets up to 15cm long bearing thick narrow leaves 3-5 mm long with recurved margins. <br>During November to February small axillary or terminal flowers appear. <br>Red 4-5mm drupes mature from January to April.<br>Androstoma empetrifolia is found throughout New Zealand in alpine and subalpine (600-1300 masl) areas usually in poor peaty soils.
+It has slender wiry branches up to 40cm long and very slender hairy branchlets up to 15cm long bearing thick narrow leaves 3-5 mm long with recurved margins.

+During November to February small axillary or terminal flowers appear.
+Red 4-5mm drupes mature from January to April.
+Androstoma empetrifolia is found throughout New Zealand in alpine and subalpine (600-1300 masl) areas usually in poor peaty soils.
 It is present on Mt Egmont/Taranaki.